 There are ways that you can disconnect, even if you are addicted to looking at your phone and checking for work messages at every opportunity.
 But it takes a willingness to do so.
 Here are some of the best tips to make that happen.

 Best tips for really unplugging on your cruise

 - Ask yourself what you need to stay in touch for.
 If it’s work, delegating as much as possible before you start your vacation is essential.

 - If you do not have a private email address separate from work, it’s time to set one up.
 That way, you can set up an automatic Out Of Office response and then switch off the ability to check your work email from your cell phone.

-- You can use the private email address as somewhere to stash all your travel documents and booking confirmations from airlines, hotels, and cruise lines.
+- You can use the private email address to stash all your travel documents and booking confirmations from airlines, hotels, and cruise lines.

 - Turn off notifications on your cell phone for just about everything.